CAST-genomics/haptools/docs/commands/validate.rst

 All sorted files parse the meta information lines first, thus the ``V`` lines would be incomplete.

 As mentioned before, one can use the ``--genotypes`` flag to provide a ``.pvar`` file with which to compare the existence of variant IDs.
-The following will check if all of the variant IDs in the ``.hap`` appear in the ``.pvar`` file.
+The following will check if all of the variant IDs in the ``.hap`` file appear in the ``.pvar`` file.

 .. code-block:: bash

-  haptools validate --genotypes tests/data/valhap/test_data.pvar tests/data/valhap/test_data.hap
+  haptools validate --genotypes tests/data/simple.pvar tests/data/simple.hap

 .. note::